 “BARR provides a structure for educators to be able to best work together to support students throughout their education,” Bertsch said.
 “By establishing strong relationships with each of our students, we are going to be able to collaborate as a team and effectively coach students through transitions to make sure they feel safe, supported and cared for in order to achieve their academic goals.”

 As a K-12 model, BARR is based on two pillars: relationships and data.
 Impacting more than 150,000 students across the country in 21 states and D.C., the relationships at the foundation of the model are staff-to-staff, staff-to-student, and student-to-student.
-While these relationships are critical to improving school culture, both quantitative and qualitative data are also key in empowering staff in understanding students socially, emotionally and academically.
+While these relationships are critical to improving school culture, both quantitative and qualitative data are also key in empowering staff to understand students academically and non-academically.
 The South High School team kicked off BARR through a two-day Implementation Training, focusing on how to both build the strongest relationships within their building and use this data to ensure all of their needs are met.

 “The first step in educational equity is access to opportunity,” said Fargo Public Schools’ Director of Equity and Inclusion Dr. Tamara Uselman.
 “The Building Assets and Reducing Risks model is unique in that it builds the academic muscles of current students through a network of teachers, staff, and family.
 When BARR becomes how we ‘do school,’ students have even greater access to educational opportunities.
 Students are more likely to feel valued and connected, learn content and skills, and graduate on time, choice ready.”

-The team has already started making deeper connections within their school community by facilitating I-Times, which are social-emotional lessons with a focus on building intentional relationships.
+The team has already started making deeper connections within their school community by facilitating I-Times, which are relationship-building lessons with a focus on building intentional relationships.

 “The benefits of these activities are two-fold and tremendously important for student growth,” said South High School Assistant Principal Dr. Shannon Mortrud.
 “They both allow staff and students to deepen their relationships by better understanding each other while also teaching students critical skills such as goal-setting, problem-solving and self-confidence.”